 9. He has two major — and unrelated — pet peeves.

-“People who don’t look you in the eye when they shake your hand and leave lint in the lint filter of a dryer,” Keith said of the two things that bug him the most.
+“People who don’t look you in the eye when they shake your hand and leave lint in the lint filter of a dryer,” Urban said of the two things that bug him the most.

 10. His former drug and alcohol addiction almost cost him his life.

-“I had plenty of stuff,” Keith told Rolling Stone.
+“I had plenty of stuff,” Urban told Rolling Stone.
 “I didn’t seem able to stop.
 There was no stopping this time.
 I’d go to sleep, wake up a couple of hours later, go at it again, drinking to take the edge off.
 I remember thinking, ‘I’m probably not going to make it until tomorrow.’
 And then I thought, ‘F––– it.
 I really don’t care.
 It’ll be a relief to not have to.
 I’ll take an Ambien and at some point I’ll pass.’
 I was taking everything.
 I remember thinking, ‘Oh, good, this is the end of it, yahoo.’
 I was quite happy about it.”

 11. He wanted to be a radio DJ, but was fired from his first job.

 “I put on the music, and I couldn’t hear it, and I flipped this button.
-“Next thing, I see this guy running,” Keith recalled during the annual Country Radio Seminar in 2017 (via Taste of Country).
+“Next thing, I see this guy running,” Urban recalled during the annual Country Radio Seminar in 2017 (via Taste of Country).
 “What happened was, in the next room there was a very serious news report being read, and right in the middle of the news report, it goes [singing the opening line], ‘Just a good old boy ….'”